-AUDIT COMMITTEE
+AUDIT COMMITTEE\

 Nictus has an effective Audit Committee, which meets at least bi-annually to fulfil its duties.
-The performance of the Audit Committee is periodically assessed and reviewed by the Board.
+The performance of the Audit Committee is periodically assessed and reviewed.
 The Committee is chaired by a suitably skilled and experienced Independent Non-executive Director and further consists of a suitably skilled and experienced Non-Executive and Executive Director.
 The external and internal auditors attend the meetings by invitation.

-The Audit Committee assists the Board to fulfil its oversight and reporting responsibilities and provides oversight of the annual reporting activities to ensure the balance, transparency and integrity of the report.
+The Audit Committee assists the Board to fulfil its oversight and reporting responsibilities and provides oversight of the integrated reporting activities to ensure the balance, transparency and integrity of the report.
 Nictus applies the considerations of combined assurance in an informal manner, which provides an approach to assurance activities in respect of key risks facing Nictus, with oversight by the Audit Committee.
 A review of the finance function is conducted by the Audit Committee annually in terms of resources, expertise and experience.
 The Audit Committee reviews the system of internal control and maintains effective working relationships with the Board, management, internal- and external audit.

 The Audit Committee is responsible for the appointment, performance assessment and dismissal of the internal auditor, who has an open line of communication with, and unrestricted access to the Committee.
-Nictus has a suitably skilled and experienced in-house internal audit function, which reports administratively to the Group Managing Director, and functionally to the Chairperson of the Audit Committee.
+Nictus has a suitably skilled and experienced in-house internal audit function, which reports administratively to the Group Managing Director, and functionally to the Chairperson of the Audit Committee, who is responsible for the appointment, performance assessment and dismissal of the in-house internal auditor.
 Internal audits' coverage plan is risk-based and is approved by the Audit Committee annually.